-By specifically displaying reviews on your campaign landing pages, you can increase conversion rates and engagement, decrease bounce rates, and improve your own ad quality scores.
+By specifically using a Google reviews widget on your landing pages, you can increase conversion rates and engagement, decrease bounce rates, and even improve your own ad quality scores.

 How to Display a Google Reviews Widget on Your Website

 Fortunately, there are a number of review widget options of various shapes and sizes available for integrating those valuable Google reviews into your website.

 Create Your Own Google Reviews Widget with Google’s API

 Unfortunately, Google doesn’t have a suite of review widgets ready to use.
 However, if you or someone on your team has some coding experience you can make your own custom widgets with the help of the publicly-available Google API documentation.

 It might take some time and investment, but this route allows you to create widgets that work well with your website in terms of branding and overall functionality.